 However, Swindle’s night was cut short when she took a scary line drive to the face with one out in the fifth inning.
 After remaining down on the field for several minutes while Auburn’s athletic trainers attended to her, Swindle was helped to her feet and walked off under her own power.

-“It’s hard to talk about,” Auburn head coach Mickey Dean told reporters after the game on Friday night.
+“It’s hard to talk about,” Auburn head coach Mickey Dean told reporters after the game.
 “I don’t even know if I can, because that’s a kid who works so hard and we’re not here without her.”

-In a Facebook post on Saturday morning, Crystal Godwin updated Ashlee’s condition as she escaped without serious injury.
+In a Facebook post the following Saturday morning, Crystal Godwin updated Ashlee’s condition as she escaped without serious injury.
 Later that day, Ashlee even posted to her personal Twitter account and seemed in good spirits.

 “Update on Ashlee… As of early this morning… She passed all of her eye exams.
 They have given her steroids and pain medication.
 No fractures just a lot of swelling.
 All of the doctors stated that she was lucky, we like to say we were blessed that the ball missed her eye socket.
 God definitely had his hand on Ash.
 She was in a lot of pain but was released last night.
 She stated she will be back on the field in 5 days so the girls needed to win.
 Thanks to everyone for being there for our family.
 The Auburn girls truly care and love one another and they represent the word ‘family’.”Advertisement